jcortell68/theiasandbox/myext/README.md

 extension, use F5 or CTRL-F5, respectively.
 This will launch another instance of VS Code that has the extsension loaded.
 Hit CTRL-SHIFT-P to bring up the command palette, then select _Hello World_

+# What This Demonstrates

+The VS Code extensions contributes two menu items to "editor/title/run".
+In VS Code, they appear as a submenu item called "Run or Debug...".
+In Theia, they appear sams as if they had been contributed to "editor/title"